awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Updates.20180305.md

 1. Fixed a bug which could cause a transaction with a large number of subtransactions to fail\.

 1. Merged a patch from community PostgreSQL which addresses potential failures when using GIN indexes\.
-For more information see [ https://git\.postgresql\.org/gitweb/?p=postgresql\.git;a=commit;h=f9e66f2fbbb49a493045c8d8086a9b15d95b8f18](https://git.postgresql.org/gitweb/?p=postgresql.git;a=commit;h=f9e66f2fbbb49a493045c8d8086a9b15d95b8f18)\.
+For more information, see [ https://git\.postgresql\.org/gitweb/?p=postgresql\.git;a=commit;h=f9e66f2fbbb49a493045c8d8086a9b15d95b8f18](https://git.postgresql.org/gitweb/?p=postgresql.git;a=commit;h=f9e66f2fbbb49a493045c8d8086a9b15d95b8f18)\.

 1. Fixed a bug which could cause a snapshot import from RDS for PostgreSQL to fail\.